lfrestrepog/if-docs/docs/major-concepts/impact-engine.md

         inputs: ~
 ```

-In the above example `component-node-2` didn't have a pipeline defined so used the pipeline defined on the `grouping-node-1`.

-## Namespace Config
+## Namespace config

-All configuration on all levels of the graph is both merged into an input and also namespaced so that the config for different models do not conflict with each other.
+The configuration on all levels of the graph is both merged into an input and also namespaced so that the config for different models do not conflict with each other:

-Take this example:

 ```yaml
 graph: